Which city is cheaper, Barcelona or Dublin?

 Both Barcelona and Dublin are popular destinations to visit in the winter with plenty of activities.
 Many visitors come to Dublin in the winter for the museums, the shopping scene, and the cuisine.
 Also, most visitors come to Barcelona for the museums, the shopping scene, and the cuisine during these months.

 In the winter, Dublin is much colder than Barcelona.
-Typically, the winter temperatures in Dublin in January are around 6°C (42°F), and Barcelona is about 9°C (48°F).
+Typically, the winter temperatures in Dublin in January average around 6°C (42°F), and Barcelona averages at about 9°C (48°F).

 Dublin usually receives less sunshine than Barcelona during winter.
 Dublin gets 56 hours of sunny skies, while Barcelona receives 146 hours of full sun in the winter.